$ ($50 USD and under)

 Buffet breakfasts daily; 4 dinners

 ARRIVE IN BUDAPEST, HUNGARY Check into your hotel.
 Take advantage of the CosmosGO app to visit Budapest at leisure.
-In the early evening, meet your Tour Director and fellow travelers.
+In the early evening, meet your Tour Director and travel companions.

-BUDAPEST Budapest is a treasure trove of architectural wonders, from Gothic to Baroque; Neoclassical to Art Nouveau, but also full of history, a food capital, and surprisingly rich in thermal waters.
+BUDAPEST Budapest is a treasure trove of architectural wonders, from Gothic to Baroque and Neoclassical to Art Nouveau, but also full of history and other surprises, such as delicious food and wines, as well as a multitude of spa establishments built on top of natural hot springs.
+The Danube River divides the old city in two, making it even more spectacular.
 Discover all of this and more during the guided city tour.

 BUDAPEST–NOVI SAD, SERBIA–BELGRADE Travel to Serbia.
-Stop in Novi Sad, capital of the province, situated on the Danube River and famous for its Petrovaradin Citadel, the fortress known in the west as the “Gibraltar of the Danube.”
-Continue to Belgrade, and discover the capital of Serbia on a guided city sightseeing tour.
+Stop in Novi Sad, capital of the province, built on the banks of the Danube River and famous for its Petrovaradin Citadel, the fortress featuring the iconic clock tower with the “reversed clock”.
+Continue to Belgrade and discover the capital of Serbia on a guided city sightseeing tour.
 Today’s Distance: 267 mi/ 430 km

 BELGRADE–SOFIA, BULGARIA Cross the border into Bulgaria to arrive in the capital city of Sofia.
 Join a Local Guide for a city tour that includes the Parliament building, Alexander Nevsky Cathedral, Boyana Church, a medieval Bulgarian orthodox church listed as a UNESCO World Heritage Site, the National Theater, and St. Sofia Church.Today’s Distance: 273 mi/ 440 km

 SOFIA.
-EXCURSION TO RILA MONASTERY This morning, discover Rila Monastery with its colorful frescoes, located inside a nature park.
+EXCURSION TO RILA MONASTERY This morning, discover Rila Monastery, located inside a nature park and featuring vibrant frescoes.
 Its checkered history goes back to Ivan Rilski, the hermit who founded it in 927.
 During the long Turkish rule over the country, the monastery became a beacon of Bulgarian culture.
-Return to Sofia.
 Today’s Distance: 130 mi/ 210 km

 BUCHAREST Flower-festooned parks, gardens, and wide boulevards shaded by century-old trees contribute to Bucharest’s beauty.
 The highlight of the included sightseeing tour is a visit to the open-air Village Museum, a unique collection of traditional farmhouses, cottages, windmills, watermills, and artisans’ workshops from all parts of the country.
 Your Local Guide will show you other places of interest, including the Government Victoria Palace, the Royal Palace, and the Savings Palace.
-There is also an optional afternoon visit to the massive Romanian Parliament, known as the “House of the People.“
+There is also an optional afternoon visit to the massive Romanian Parliament, known as the “Peoples 'Palace.”

 BUCHAREST–SINAIA–BRASOV Travel to Sinaia in the Prahova Valley.
 This is a lovely ski resort, almost 3,300 feet above sea level.
 While in Sinaia, there will be time to visit the Sinaia Monastery and Peles Castle, considered among the most romantic castles in the world.
 Only a few more miles and you reach Brasov, a lovely medieval town famous for its town square filled with Baroque architecture and outdoor cafés.Today’s Distance: 106 mi/ 170 km

-BRASOV This morning, depart for Bran and visit its legendary castle, built in 1377 and inhabited by Vlad the Impaler—better known as Dracula.
+BRASOV Transylvania is commonly associated with vampires due to the influence of Bram Stoker’s 1897 novel Dracula, and all the subsequent books and many films the tale has inspired.
+This morning, depart for Bran and visit the legendary Dracula castle.
+It was built in 1377 and inhabited by the Wallachian prince, Vlad the Impaler, also known as Dracula.
 In the afternoon, a walking orientation of the Old Town of Brasov includes a visit to the Black Church, followed by leisure time.

 CLUJ-NAPOCA–BUDAPEST, HUNGARY Cross the border at Oradea into Hungary and return to Budapest.
 Today’s Distance: 292mi/ 470 km